Ryzhara/pygvas/documentation/gvas_utils.md

 ### Miscellaneous Utilities

 - `peek(stream, count)`: Reads `count` bytes without advancing the stream position.
+- `peek_valid_string(stream: BinaryIO)`: Used internally to detect that guessing custom struct will fail.
 - `datetime_to_str(ticks)`: Converts UInt64 ticks (from `DateTimeStruct`) to a human-readable string (approximate).
 - `timespan_to_str(ticks)`: Converts UInt64 ticks (from `TimespanStruct`) to a human-readable timedelta string.
 - `guid_to_str(guid_uuid)` / `str_to_guid(guid_str)`: Convert between `uuid.UUID` objects and uppercase string representations.